 With some nice spicy green chutney, sweet tamarind chutney and those fried green chilies on the side, yummmmm!
 And, do not forget the garama garam (steaming hot) masala chai to go along.

 Though, you may find it in every possible part of the country now a days.
-But, it is still hard to get that perfect crisp and flaky kind of samosas in all the places.
+But, it is still hard to get that perfect crisp and flaky kinds in all the places.

 I am here in Bangalore for almost 15 years.
 Yet, no street food joint here has amazed me or my palate with a nice samosa as the way it should be.
 Hard Luck!